ngchwanlii/spring-cloud-adspiring/README.md

 ## Description
-- Adspiring is an advertising system that provide functionalities such as serving & retrieving ads, ads budgeting, payment & exposure monitor.
+- Adspiring is an advertising system that provide functionalities such as serving & retrieving ads, ads budgeting, payment & monitoring advertising exposure

 ## Technology Stack
 - Language: Java